timothy/fcmElectronPush/README.md

 # FireBase Push Notification Console

-Simple app for sending push notifications using the FireBase rest api
+Electron GUI for sending push notifications to Android and IOS using the FireBase rest api.

 ### Prerequisites